AidenNT/VillagerLobotimizer/README.md

 #To check if there is a roof above a villager before lobotomizing, set this to true
 check-roof: true

+#To check if villagers are in trade block before lobotomizing, set this to false
+check-trade-block: false

 #Create teams for debugging purposes.
 This will create colored teams for inactive and active villagers.
 We use this to color their glowing effect.
 create-debug-teams: false